King Redbad’s Last Act

 Around the year 440 (Shippey 2022), a betrayal unfolded on the southern shores of the North Sea — a tragedy not forgotten in north-western Europe, echoing even in distant Bavaria.
 And it never will be.
 We are talking about the bloody battle at the citadel of King Finn — or Fin Folcwalding Fresna cynne, asContinue reading “Tolkien Pleaded in Favour of King Finn.
 An Immortalized Royal Tragedy”

 Rungholt.
 A thriving and wealthy town of the archipelago of the Wadden Sea that disappeared in the waves overnight in the year 1362.
 For six centuries, only legends have told us about what happened to Rungholt.
 A town submerged in the sea as the wrath of God.
-According to these medieval legends, you could stillContinue reading “How a Town Drowned Overnight.
-The Case of Rungholt”
+According to these medieval legends, you could stillContinue reading “How Towns Could Drown Overnight: The Case of Rungholt”